urinieto/msaf/README.md

     ./run.py my_collection -f hpcp -bid foote -j 4

-Additionally, we can only a subset of the collection.
+Additionally, we can run only a specific subset of the collection.
 For example, if you want to run on the Isophonics set, you can do:

     ./run.py my_collection -f hpcp -bid foote -d Isophonics